Ashish110110/MLOps/Module 4/README.md

 Online mode is always available for predictions.
 There are two ways to deploy online model :

 a.
-Deployment as a Web Service
+Deployment as a Web Service "\n"
 b.
 Deployment as a Stream

 ### 2a.
 Deployment as a Web Service